 Is it possible to avoid a penalty points disqualification if you cannot establish ‘exceptional hardship’?

-Yes, it may be possible to argue, for example, that instead of having points endorsed for the latest offence, which would mean your total is 12 or more, that you should face a short ban instead of points.
+Yes, it may be possible to argue, for example, that instead of having points endorsed for the latest offence, which would mean your total is 12 or more, that you should face a short ban instead of points (for that latest offence).
 This would mean that your tally does not reach 12 and that you would thereby avoid a minimum 6 month ban.
 Many courts refuse to consider this approach but with persuasive representation they will sometimes do so.

 If you face prosecution for motoring offences and have been sent a Notice by the police do take the greatest of care when completing the form.
 Bear in mind that you are giving information to the PROSECUTION authorities.
 This means that the information can be used against you.
 Therefore, you should think very carefully before committing yourself in writing.
 There are always choices to be made as to how you should complete the form.
 Ultimately, there is often a large degree of discretion employed by the court when it decides how to deal with a case.
 Therefore, the final outcome is not necessarily set in stone; it may be possible to avoid the sentence that you believe is in the pipeline.
 But, if you are unsure how to complete the forms to maximise your chance of the best outcome you may need help.

 If you would like the advice of a barrister who specialises in this field to shape your response to the Notice and / or to represent you in court simply request a call back or feel free to ring us now.